Anzu wyliei: Description

-Anzu wyliei is characterized by a toothless beak, a prominent crest, long arms ending in slender, relatively straight claws, long powerful legs with slender toes, and a relatively short tail.
+Anzu wyliei is characterized by a toothless beak, a prominent crest, long arms ending in large curved claws, long powerful legs with slender toes, and a relatively short tail.
 Anzu measured about 3.5–3.75 m long, up to 1.5 m tall at the hips and 200–300 kg in body mass, and was among the largest North American oviraptorosaurs.

 When the type specimen of Anzu was described, several autapomorphies (derived traits unique to a genus) were established.
 There is a high crescent-like crest on the skull, formed by the upper branches of the praemaxillae.
 The occipital condyle is wider than the foramen magnum.
 The front part of the lower jaw, which is fused with its counterpart, has a prominent flange on its outer side.
 The retroarticular process, a prominent projection at the rear of the lower jaw, is elongated, about as long as the jaw joint surface.
 The lower end of the radius is divided into two rounded processes.
 The first phalanx of the second finger has a trough along the lower edge of its inner side.
 The front side of the astragalus (ankle bone) has a tubercle at the base of its ascending process.

 An additional four possible autapomorphies were identified in the referred specimens.
 The main body of the maxilla has no depression around the antorbital fenestra.
 The nasal branch of the maxilla is elongated and constructed like an inverted L. The branch of the jugal towards the quadratojugal is vertically deep.
 The same branch is forked at its rear end.